SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-11-14-so-you-want-to-be-a-unity3d-game-developer.markdown

 Unity3D has been making great strides of late, it is has been one of the big go-to middleware engines for budding iOS and Android game developers and even expanded its reach to Web, Windows desktop and other platforms.

-> Be sure to also&nbsp; check out the sister post to this article “[Monster Set of Resources](http://darkgenesis.zenithmoon.com/monster-set-of-free-resources-for-game-design)” for even more content, I try to keep these up to date with new additions as I find them.
+> Be sure to also  check out the sister post to this article “[Monster Set of Resources](http://darkgenesis.zenithmoon.com/monster-set-of-free-resources-for-game-design)” for even more content, I try to keep these up to date with new additions as I find them.

 It is recent Microsoft partnerships have also been making big waves and have spurred on its adoption, introducing both the Windows Phone 8 and Windows 8 platforms and more recently with the announcement of Xbox One support, best of all it is completely free for all Microsoft platforms.